 3) You’ll feel more confident about going into full-scale production.

-How to start a pilot vertical farm using ZipGrow™ Towers
+How to start a pilot farm using ZipGrow™ hydroponic Towers

-For vertical plane farmers planning to leverage ZipGrow™ vertical farming technology, starting a pilot vertical farm system is simple, affordable, and only requires a small-footprint.
+Starting a pilot vertical farm system is simple, affordable, and only requires a small footprint.

-With 2, 4, and 8-Tower options, the Farm Wall™ gives growers the flexibility to get their feet wet with vertical farming no matter how much space they have available.
+With 2, 4, and 8-Tower options, the wall-mounted Farm Wall™ gives you the flexibility to get your feet wet with vertical farming no matter how much space you have available.

 Things you’ll learn when launching a pilot farm

-Remember, one of the biggest reasons to start a pilot system is to learn by doing!
+One of the biggest reasons to start a pilot system is to learn by doing.

-Regardless what technique you choose, you’ll want to learn about:
+Regardless of what technique you choose, you’ll want to learn about the following: